claudiol/self-extract-script/README.md

 | **payload/installer** | script contains any actions that you'd wish to be performed on the installation system, make directories, uncompress files, run system commands, etc. |
 | **payload/files.tar** | File that contains all your software files |

 This is the exact implementation from the [Linux Journal Article](https://www.linuxjournal.com/node/1005818).
-It has been usefule to me in the past so I wanted to share it.
+It has been useful to me in the past so I wanted to share it.